Scheduled MonumentsWalesThurba Camp

 What is Thurba Camp?

-Thurba Camp is a prehistoric promontory fort located on the Welsh coast, designated as a Scheduled Ancient Monument under the reference GM127.
+Thurba Camp is a prehistoric promontory fort situated on the Welsh coast, strategically positioned to exploit natural defensive features of the landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM127.

 What period does Thurba Camp date from?

 Thurba Camp dates from the prehistoric period, and is classified as a promontory fort - coastal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Thurba Camp?